AliRezaJoodi/8051_Projects/DigitalMeter_Ultrasonic_SRF02/README.md

-## Digital Meter using SRF02 Ultrasonic Moudle
+## Digital Meter Using A SRF02 Ultrasonic Moudle

 MCU:		AT89S51
 Frequency:     	11.059200MHz (External Crystal)